Shot

 )

-Source code in py_ballisticcalc\conditions.py
+Source code in py_ballisticcalc/shot.py

 property